 The weather in the Fall can be tricky.
 The are typically cold and there may even be some signs of frost.
 However, by lunch time temperatures in the Northeast region can climb with the help of the warmth of the sun.
 Therefore, many families have a hard time deciding when to turn on the heat for the season.

-Consider these things when deciding to turn on your furnace:
+Consider these things when deciding to turn on your furnace

-Indoor Temperatures:
+Indoor Temperatures

 The World Health Organization (WHO) has defined standards for healthy indoor temperatures.
 WHO recommends a minimum indoor temperature of 64.4 degrees Fahrenheit, but if you have children or are a senior 69.8 degrees would be ideal.
 The average temperatures where home owners decide to turn on the heat in NJ range from the low 40s to the high 60s, so this is when NJ households turn on the furnace for the first time in fall/winter.

-Personal Preference:
+Personal Preference

 If you don’t mind the cold, you may be able to easily let temperatures in your home fall below the advice of WHO.
 It should be obvious that if you find yourself uncomfortably cold even with extra layers on, you should consider turning on your furnace.
 You shouldn’t have to be shivering in your own home.
+Closing off unused rooms can also help improve heating efficiency and keep the areas you use most at a comfortable temperature.

-Sleeping Temperatures:
+Sleeping Temperatures

 Many homeowners will adjust the heat so that their home is comfortable at night.
 Having warmer bedding may be a way to save on energy costs but if you still find yourself cold or have young children set the thermostat higher at night and then turn it back down during the day.

 If you wait too long to turn on the heat, some materials in your home will start to absorb moisture, for example: wood, sheetrock, some kinds of insulation, some stone and brick inside homes and upholstery.
 Heat evaporates moisture.
 Try to keep temperature above 64 degrees to keep humidity problems to a minimum.
 Condensation increases the time to bring the temperature to a comfortable level.
+Sealing drafts and using caulking or weatherstripping to prevent cold air from entering, especially in older homes, can help reduce heat loss and lower furnace energy consumption.

 Many homeowners design their home and lifestyle for comfort.
 They turn on the heat whenever they feel cold, which may be a relatively warm.
 The amount of heating needed at these times is trivial, and the heat transfer is slow.
 In most cases though, the average person living in the northeast will usually switch the wall mounted thermostat from air condition mode to heat only mode in late October.
 If it’s really cold outside you may end up cranking it up a few degrees.
 This will be true for people who enjoy their home pleasantly comfortable.
 Not too hot, not too cool.
+Managing the temperature and humidity in your space can help you stay comfortable and maintain energy efficiency.

 What’s the Best Temperature to Set the Thermostat in Winter?

-Trane unequivocally says to set your thermostat to 68 degrees Fahrenheit in the winter.
-They cite Energy Star’s assertion that it’s at that temperature where your home is the ideal balance of comfort and energy efficiency.
 Save even more by lowering the temperature (about 10-12 degrees Fahrenheit or 6-8 degrees Celsius) at night or when you’re away.
-Raising or lowering the temperature during the day or forgetting to adjust to the proper temperature can increase your costs over time. heating and cooling costs can be decreased by as much as 10% by turning back thermostats 7 – 10 degrees Fahrenheit for eight hours a day.
+These adjustments can lower your energy bill and overall heating cost.
+Even small changes to your thermostat can have a big impact on your utility bills.
+Raising or lowering the temperature during the day or forgetting to adjust to the proper temperature can increase your costs over time.
+Additionally, if your system is not maintained, it can run inefficiently, leading to higher costs.
+Heating and cooling costs can be decreased by as much as 10% by turning back thermostats 7 – 10 degrees Fahrenheit for eight hours a day.

 Lower Temperature Settings = More Savings